 Turns out I was wrong.
 All the way.

 One year ago today my coworker Ben and I sat down for lunch at the only Mexican restaurant in the town I work.
 We hashed out ideas and agreed to swap an excerpt, chapter, or scene (typically not to exceed 5k words) every Friday.
 We'd meet the following Friday with our own feedback on what we were given and a new scene to hand over.
 Or goal was to simply remark on to the other person's excerpt.
 Not really suggest fixes or improvements, just react.
 "I was confused here." or "I didn't buy this." or "This was hilarious." or "This bored me."
 That sort.

 Well, it worked.
 Since August 19th, 2016 we've met every Friday minus maybe eight for holidays and vacations.
 I've written about 140,000 late-draft level words.
 While that may feel like a low rate, I rejoice in it.
 This pseudo-deadline has benefited my consistency in writing more than any passion or idea ever has.
-I have a 40 hour a week job that requires me to be on call after hours.
+I have a job that requires me to be on call after hours.
 I have a wife, and two sons that I want to spend all my spare time with.
 I'm a member of two bands that, together, keep me active on the bass.

 Ben has finished enough short stories to be ready to publish a collection.
 His style is more science fiction / suspense, particularly near-future.
 Mine is gritty fantasy that takes place in Silexare.
 But since we're both readers at heart, there is no judgment or discrimination going on.
 We're able to see the potential in each others' works and enjoy the stories and scenes for what they are.

 Before this becomes novel-length, here's some take away: